Arts and Sport

 Our Year 5 students can learn a concert band instrument free of charge and participate in our Year 5 Beginner Band.
 As wind, brass and percussion students advance, they are encouraged to join our Junior School Concert Band.

 Lessons for musical instruments are given privately by specialist music teachers who visit the School each week.
 Lessons are 40 minutes in duration and are scheduled throughout the school day.
-Our Music lessons are conducted on rotation and the lesson day is fixed but occurs at a different time each week to ensure that students do not miss the same class each time.
+Our Music lessons are conducted on rotation and the lesson day is fixed but they occur at a different time each week to ensure that students do not miss the same class each time.

 Dance and Drama